geophone/russian_tools/README.md

 ```

 ### screen translation requirements
+this is very wip and doens't work as well as I'd like
 ```bash
 pip install --break-system-packages mss easyocr opencv-python-headless PyQt6 transformers sentencepiece sacremoses pytesseract sudo apt update